 Parodied in Mario & Luigi: Partners in Time, where the plumbers encounter a Hammer Bros. duo mind-controlled by the bad guys via special helmets that talk 1337-speak.
 After they're freed from the helmets, they wonder who'd talk like that.

-Parodied, again, in Super Paper Mario in the third chapter — which is usually referred to as the 'nerd' chapter.
-The (accidental) villain of the chapter is Francis, a "high-technicaaaal" nerd who abducts Ninja Butterfly Tippi thinking it's a rare insect, with no worse intent than to take photos of her to show off his new camera.
+Parodied, again, in Super Paper Mario in the third chapter — which is usually referred to as the nerd chapter.
+The (accidental) villain of the chapter is Francis, a "high-technicaaaal" nerd who abducts Tippi thinking it's a rare insect, with no worse intent than to take photos of her to show off his new camera.

 The latter catchphrase results in a hilarious Ho Yay moment.